-Issue 68 Carnival
+Issue 68 Carnival (Digital only)

 I AM OFTEN ASKED WHERE I GET THE IDEAS FROM FOR EACH ISSUE.
 In the words of Sir Paul Smith: “You Can Find Inspiration in Everything – And If You Can't, Look Again.”
 That is true: in this instance my inspiration came from Penny our events organiser.
 She took a sabatical in the summer to travel in Colombia – I am inspired by her courage and by the stories she has told of her adventures.
 Then Nelson Sepulveda, a talented stylist, spoke to me with such passion of his native Chile and of the designers Valentina Hoyos and Veronique Rolland Valdes – who are working with indigenous people in South America to create socially responsible textiles – and the Carnival Issue seemed inevitable.
 While curating the magazine my journey of discovery introduces me to many sources of inspiration.
 This is as likely to come from another time as it is another place.
 Dani Trew comments on the designers working today who have taken inspiration from the political landscape of the 1970s, as well as its craft aesthetic.
 We are introduced to contemporary artists making statements with crochet, the most flexible of textile techniques.
 The texture and sculptural qualities of crochet are also evident on the runway in the work of Helen Rödel and Kate Jenkins.